3 guiding principles for parents with adult children living at home

 Whether your child is part of the boomerang generation-having returned home after graduating from college or completing a stint in the military-or never left, here's how you can watch your finances while helping your son or daughter prepare for the future.

-Once he masters managing a budget, help him develop more advanced money habits such as weighing whether to pay back student loans early or save money for the future.
+- Bonus steps.
+Once he masters managing a budget, help him develop more advanced money habits, such as weighing whether to pay back student loans early or save money for the future.